 If, by the end of the 5 weeks, less than half in number or one third in value of your creditors have objected, then the Trustee must notify the Accountant in Bankruptcy as soon as possible but within a further 4 weeks.

-If the Accountant in Bankruptcy is happy that the correct disclosure has been made, the procedure has been followed and enough creditors have acceded to the Trust Deed, she will record it in the Register of Insolvencies.
+If the Accountant in Bankruptcy is happy that the correct disclosure has been made, the procedure has been followed and enough creditors have agreed to the Trust Deed, they will record it in the Register of Insolvencies.

-From the time that she records it in the Register of Insolvencies, the agreement is Protected.
-This means that it is binding and if you complete your obligations you will be discharged from your debts after 48 months.
+From the time that they record it in the Register of Insolvencies, the agreement is Protected.
+This means that it is binding and if you complete your obligations, you will be discharged from your debts after 48 months.

 Who can qualify for a Trust Deed?